Informal discussions begin on 9/11-style commission on coronavirus response

-WASHINGTON — Informal discussions have begun on Capitol Hill about possibly creating a panel to scrutinize the Trump administration’s response to the coronavirus pandemic that would be modeled on the commission that investigated the 9/11 attacks, according to four people familiar with the discussions.
+WASHINGTON — Informal discussions have begun on Capitol Hill about the possibility of creating a panel to scrutinize the Trump administration's response to the coronavirus pandemic that would be modeled on the commission that investigated the terrorist attacks of Sept.
+11, 2001, according to four people familiar with the discussions.

-The review would focus on lessons learned about the government’s preparedness and what the administration could have handled better, they said, adding that the goal would be to put in place a more effective plan for handling a pandemic in the future.
+The review would focus on lessons learned about the government's preparedness and what the administration could have handled better, they said, adding that the goal would be to come up with a better plan to handle a pandemic in the future.

 The bipartisan 9/11 Commission was created by legislation signed into law by President George W. Bush to review the government's preparedness for and response to the 2001 terrorist attacks.
 It was formed a year after the attacks and two years before Bush was up for re-election.